nus-cs2103-AY2425S1/ip/docs/README.md

 ## Snoozing deadlines

-Lets the user delay a task with a deadline to a new date.
+Delay a task with a deadline to a new date.

 Format: `snooze <index> /by <date as yyyy-mm-dd>`